 We take care to educate not only those directly involved in due dilligance tasks, but also ensure that everyone in the company has knowledge of the work.
 We maintain contact with our advisor in Ethical Trade Norway and participate in their training programs to stay updated and gain more knowledge.
 We have also sought the assistance of external stakeholders to help us learn more about topics such as the ILO agenda for sustainable development by 2030 as well as new EU proposals on chemicals Malin also possesses relevant education from university in this regard.
-During this reporting year, we have also made our first climate accounting with the help of a company called Green Goat.
-They have also trained us so that we will be able to make the report ourselves in the future.
+2023, we also made our first climate accounting with the help of a company called Green Goat.
+They have also trained us so that we can do the climate accounting by our selves.